AhmedElGarhy1/lms-saas-backend/docs/NOTIFICATION_MANIFESTS.md

 **Note:** Event data transformations (e.g., `resetUrl` → `link`, `verificationUrl` → `link`) are handled by `ensureTemplateData` before rendering.
 Use the final variable names that templates expect.

+**For WhatsApp:** Variables are extracted directly from event data (no template rendering).
+The order in `requiredVariables` determines the order of template parameters sent to WhatsApp Business API.

 ### 4. **Set Appropriate Priority Levels**

 ```typescript